SpinGo/blog/SpinGo-Scala-Choice/blog.md

 ## Scala as a language

 Overall, we've really enjoyed it.
 Scala is a tremendously rich language, with features including pattern-matching, monads and monadic operations built-in to the standard-library, for-comprehensions, multiple-inheritance via traits, type-inference, implicits, and many more!
-Personally, as one coming from predominently Ruby and Clojure, implicits were one of the features that was most novel to me; I didn't appreciate it at first, but it's quickly become one of my favorite features of the language.
+Personally, as one coming from predominantly Ruby and Clojure, implicits were one of the features that was most novel to me; I didn't appreciate it at first, but it's quickly become one of my favorite features of the language.
 The collection library is incredibly robust and contains most every collection manipulation method you need (although, no [transducers](http://clojure.org/transducers) here).

 Some comments about experience with Scala from other members of our team: